kamyarghiam/Deciduo/README.txt

 Hello, and welcome to Deciduo!!!

 Description: Deciduo is a program that relies on psychological inputs to learn and detect what foods/exercises make people happy but also keep them healthy.
+Using machine learning and Legrange optimization, the program learns what types of foods/exercises maximize people's happiness over time.
+You can also use other user algorithms to see what they would prefer!

 How to run: